 Broadly, my research examines cognitive abilities like working memory, attention control, long-term memory, and reasoning.
 Much of my research leverages individual differences to test theories about human cognition.
 I also utilize experimental techniques, eye tracking and pupillometry, and combined experimental/individual differences designs.
-Over the course of my graduate study, I have developed three specific lines of research that I hope to pursue in the future.
+I have three specific lines of research that I am currently pursuing.

 Although we have known for a long time that memory and attention are integrated aspects of cognition, there is still much to learn about how attention guides memory processes.
 How do we utilize our attention to flexibly manipulate the contents of memory?
 For example, how do we use cues in the environment to determine which information is most relevant to remember?
 Further, how does this relate to the self-generation of cues we use to guide our memory system?
 From the opposite direction, my research also examines how our memories guide attention.
 How can we use past experience to more effectively control our attention in the future?
 I leverage individual differences and well-established attention and memory paradigms to answer these questions.